-Company management has informed us of their decision not to renew membership in the American Legislative Exchange Council (ALEC), a non-profit organization that writes and endorses model legislation.
-We congratulate the company on its departure from an organization that has a history of promoting controversial legislation at the state-level, and this year attracted negative attention for a racist keynote speech given at its annual conference.
-Comcast joins more than 100 companies, including peers AT&T and Verizon, which have left ALEC.32
+Last year, Comcast joined more than 100 companies, including peers AT&T and Verizon, 32 in discontinuing its membership in the American Legislative Exchange Council (ALEC), a non-profit organization that writes and endorses model legislation.
+ALEC has a history of promoting controversial legislation at the state-level, and last year attracted negative attention for a racist keynote speech given at its annual conference.

 While we applaud the company's decision to reduce its reputational risk by leaving ALEC, Comcast still has exposure from other associations.
-We encourage the company to further align its memberships and payments with its corporate values of respect and acting with integrity33 by disclosing the names of and amounts paid to trade associations and other tax-exempt organizations which lobby on the company's behalf.
+We encourage the company to further align its memberships and payments with its corporate values of doing the right thing and acting with integrity33 by disclosing the names of and amounts paid to trade associations and other tax-exempt organizations which lobby on the company's behalf.